raeslab/GMMs/README.md

 where

-$COVERAGE is the coverage cutouff for the module
+$COVERAGE is the coverage cutouff for the module [a value between 0 and 1]
 $SCORE_ESTIMATOR Use [median|average] of observer KO as module score
 $INPUT_DIR input directory containing the input files for each sample
 $OUTPUT_DIR output directory for module profiles.
 Automatically created by the tool if it does not exist